SublimeText/LaTeXTools/README.markdown

 If you have installed Skim in a non-standard location, there is not much you can do short of hacking the `jumpToPDF.py` file (**not supported!**).
 This will change in the near future.

 Finally, edit the file `LaTeX.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
 Open the file and scroll down to the  section titled "Platform settings."
 Look at the block for your OS, namely `"osx"`.
 Within that block, verify that the `"texpath"` setting is correct.
+Note that `"texpath"` **must** include `$PATH` somewhere.

 <br>